 Geotechnical challenges in fuel tank foundations

-Subsoil conditions represented a major challenge for the design of the storage tank foundations.
-The low strength of the natural soil, combined with the presence of groundwater, necessitated a specialized engineering solution that would allow:
+Subsurface conditions represented a major challenge for the design of the storage tank foundations.
+The low strength of the natural soil, combined with the presence of groundwater, demanded a specialized engineering solution that would allow:

 • Increasing the carrying capacity of the land